 THE MAPS BELOW SIMPLY SHOW ELEVATION.

-Not the expected distance a 300 foot tsunami would actually travel.
-With that said, the maps provide visualization and reference in this regard.
+NOT the expected distance a 300 foot tsunami (or any height) would actually travel.
+With that said, the maps simply provide visualization and reference in this regard.

 Maine, New Hampshire, Massachusetts, Connecticut, New York Coastal Elevation Map